MeerkatAnalyzer/Meerkat-II-layer/README.md

 <br>

 Trust factor depends on the language, framework and project schema.
-For example it is highly suspicious when web application perform some of the user data as system command, or native offline application use CURL / ASIO functions.
+For example it is highly suspicious when web application execute some of the user data as system command, or native offline application use CURL / ASIO functions.

 At layer two we use three artifical intelligance models from outputs of the 3 AI models named: